Introduction to eSignatures and Digital Signatures in UWP

 Electronic Signatures and Digital Signatures are inherently different, but they can under some circumstances work together — for example, by using the Electronic Signatures UI to let the user create a drawing or select an image, and using this for the appearance of a generated digital signature.
-To learn more, see Using Electronic Signatures and Digital Signatures Together.
+To learn more, see our guide on using Electronic Signatures and Digital Signatures together.

 ℹ️ Note: For more information on digital signatures, please look at the Digital Signatures in a PDF guide by Adobe.
 You should also take a look at the 12.8 Digital Signatures section of Adobe’s PDF 1.7 specification.
 For general information on how digital signatures work, please read the digital signature entry on Wikipedia.

 For PSPDFKit licenses obtained in May 2021 or earlier, limited signatures functionality is included with the Annotations component.
 This older signatures functionality will continue to be maintained and supported.
 However, we recommend using Electronic Signatures for new PSPDFKit integrations.
 Please read our migration guide to learn how to move from the older signatures functionality to Electronic Signatures.